|Ministry of Exterior Relations|

 But Michael, whose life at times actually approaches the Bondian, has no such qualms.
 We were briefed by an undernourished young lady named Dominique, who told us about Luciano Pavarotti complaining that the acoustics in the opera house were too perfect—his flaws were being projected too readily.

 Interesting if true, as they say in my business.
-A thought I had a few times more during the tour—perhaps another reason I avoid them: their standards of veracity dip below that of professional journalism, which might betray an excessive fastidiousness on my part, like rating carnivals based on their cleanliness.
+A thought that came to me a few times more during the tour—perhaps another reason I avoid them: their standards of veracity dip below that of professional journalism, which might betray an excessive fastidiousness on my part, like rating carnivals based on their cleanliness.

-She said the tour would take three hours, and we could pay her what we liked at the end.
-I knew we'd never last the three hours, but would drop out at some point along the way, but was willing to give it a try, since we were here.
+Dominique said the tour would take three hours, and we could pay her what we liked at the end.
+I knew we'd never last the three hours and would drop out at some point along the way, but was willing to give it a try, since we were here.

 Our first stop, to my surprise, the Templo Libertad, where the group admired a mosaic hands formed in the gesture of benediction, which I had lain on my sons' heads at their bar mitzvahs.
 As I considered whether to volunteer the story of how Leonard Nimoy, who played Spock in Star Trek, was Jewish, and based the Vulcan "Live Long and Prosper" hand sign on the Jewish gesture of blessing, Dominique explained that Leonard Nimoy, who played Spock in Star Trek, was Jewish, and based the Vulcan "Life Long and Prosper" hand sign on the Jewish gesture of blessing.